The Elves and the Shoemaker is a tale from the Brothers Grimm.

 In it, a poor shoemaker has only enough leather for one pair of shoes.
 He cuts the shoes out and leaves them ready to make in the morning.
 In the morning when he gets up, he finds (usually) two pairs of completed shoes.
 He sells them and buys leather enough for two pairs of shoes, and the next day he finds four pairs of completed shoes.
 In some tellings of the story, the elves just make the shoes he has cut rather than doubling them.
 Things continue in this way until the shoemaker becomes rich.
 At that point, he waits up to see how the shoes are being made, and sees that it is a couple of elves who are doing the work.
 He and his wife make the elves some clothes as a thank-you gift, and the elves dress up and take off in a happy ending.

 Brownielocks has a version of the story from the “Fractured Fairytales” series.
-Pull out the and compare it with the original.
+Pull out the

 Paul Galdone has done a very nice picture book version of The Elves and the Shoemaker.
 Fair warning: the elves are naked at the beginning of the book.
 When Kathy used this in her classroom, she gave the elves some britches with a marker.
 You know your class and community, and can decide the best approach for your students.